 Dried flowers | Smoking, vaping |

-It's important to note that the effects of THC can vary depending on the product, dosage, and individual tolerance.
-Additionally, the legal status of THC products differs from country to country.
-While some countries have legalized both medical and recreational cannabis, others have more restrictive regulations.
-It is essential to familiarize oneself with the local laws and regulations before purchasing or consuming THC products.
+The effects of THC can vary depending on factors such as product type, dosage, and individual tolerance.
+Legal status also differs worldwide: while some countries have legalized both medical and recreational cannabis, others maintain strict regulations.
+It is essential to be aware of local laws before purchasing or using THC products.

-Beyond its medical applications, THC may have various health effects, including potential benefits for pain management and appetite stimulation.
-Research suggests that THC, the primary psychoactive compound found in cannabis, can provide relief for chronic pain conditions such as arthritis, multiple sclerosis, and neuropathic pain.
-THC interacts with the body's endocannabinoid system, which plays a role in regulating pain perception.
-By binding to cannabinoid receptors in the brain and spinal cord, THC can help reduce pain signals and provide temporary relief.
+Beyond its regulated medical applications, research has examined how THC may influence areas such as pain management and appetite stimulation.
+Studies suggest that THC, as the main psychoactive compound in cannabis, interacts with the body’s endocannabinoid system, which plays a role in pain perception.
+By binding to cannabinoid receptors in the brain and spinal cord, it may alter pain signals and provide temporary relief.

-While THC offers potential health benefits, it's important to note that its psychoactive properties can also have unintended side effects.
-These can include impaired coordination, memory and cognitive function, increased heart rate, and temporary anxiety or paranoia.
-It is vital for individuals using THC for medical or recreational purposes to be aware of these potential side effects and to use it responsibly.
-Consulting with a healthcare professional is always recommended to ensure the safe and appropriate use of THC.
+At the same time, THC’s psychoactive properties can produce side effects.
+These may include impaired coordination, changes in memory and cognitive function, increased heart rate, or temporary anxiety and paranoia.
+Whether used recreationally or in medical contexts, awareness of these effects and responsible use are essential.
+Consulting a healthcare professional is advisable to ensure safe and appropriate use.

 Health Effects of THC | Potential Benefits |